Rescue Remedy Night Review

 So the reality is that I can’t say either way whether it helped or not.
 I got the same amount of sleep as the week before, with no noticeable improvements that I could observe, and no change in my sleep tracker data that would suggest I was sleeping any better.

-No side effects
+My thoughts on side effects

-One good point about the Rescue Remedy Night capsules is that I had no noticeable side effects.
+One good point about the Rescue Night is that I had no noticeable side effects.
 I often get side effects from antihistamine sleep aids, such as a fuzzy head in the morning, dry mouth, headache or vivid dreams.

 Stress levels